Call Me When You Get the Chance

 Call me surgical and pristine, call me when you have a toothache, and I will not tell you of your

-rotting teeth from years of too sweet apologies, call me sugar crash, candy crush, moms worst
+rotting teeth from years of too-sweet apologies, call me sugar crash, candy crush, mom’s worst

 nightmare.

-Blink once and I'm gone you say.
+Blink once, and I'm gone, you say.
 Write your chapters on my pages until I am nothing more than

 scribbled ink and blotched pen stains.
 Paragraphs upon paragraphs of run-on sentences and